decred/dcrdocs/docs/governance/politeia/proposal-guidelines.md

 information (if applicable).

-* **Total budget:** If your proposal draws down on its budget when milestones are achieved, include a draw schedule (how much DCR is paid for each milestone achieved).
+* **Total budget:** If your proposal draws down on its budget when milestones are achieved, include a draw schedule (how much is paid for each milestone achieved).
+To account for variance in the price of DCR, amounts should be specified in USD.
+The amount of DCR distributed will then be adjusted at payout according to the exchange rate.
 * **Duration of contract:** If your proposal provides an ongoing service, your proposal must provide an end date.
 * **Restrictions on deliverables:** Specify any license or other restrictions on